dhanush281/My_Builds/README.md

         - Dolby Added

+        - TARGET_ARCH_VARIANT change armv8-a to armv8-2a-dotprod (performance related)

+        - Swapiness is 40

 Source : https://github.com/AxionAOSP/axion_changelogs

 Special thanks to : @lostark13 , & @jendermine  for device trees and Tested by @Bruce0O_7